If you are prone to angry feelings, which is the better strategy? Let it out, or hold it in?

 It’s the anger – the high emotion – that etches the lesson into your memory and results in a new, effective, reliable behaviour.

 Or you might use anger as aggression to frighten someone away.
 For example, you may feel anger if you come home to find an unrelated teenager rummaging through your possessions and stuffing his chosen items into a duffel bag.
-Your fierce expression of anger in that moment ensures that you get to keep more of your possession than if you were to just pop the kettle on and make a cup of Chamomile tea.
+Your fierce expression of anger in that moment ensures that you get to keep more of your possessions than if you were to just pop the kettle on and make a cup of Chamomile tea.

 These are rare, reasonable and functional expressions of anger.